derde/kjvtex/README.md

  > Ragged seems nicer

 Kerning
- * The kerning is set to -3 to -2 to 0 em (I think that's a different em to latex \em).
-This is slightly on-top-of each other, but it's a big saving
+ * If the font is not kerned for lower case letters, then it's best to edit the font.
+Adjusting the inter-character space is crude, and it works, but it's not ideal.

-METRICS OF OTHER BIBLES
+## METRICS OF OTHER BIBLES

-KJV Hard cover
+### KJV Hard cover
     pages=1357 (genesis to revelation)
     top-margin=14mm
     heading-height=3mm